Project overview

 The solution

-Project Armenia aims at setting up a financial model with the private sector to provide affordable access to credit for small and medium enterprises (SMEs) to install solar stations and reduce their energy dependency and operational costs.
-Such solar systems are expected to reduce electricity costs resulting in 30 percent savings for businesses.
+The Armenia Project aims to set up a financial model with the private sector to provide affordable access to credit for small and medium-sized enterprises (SMEs).
+Under this model, SMEs will be able to install solar stations and reduce their energy dependency and operational costs, potentially reducing electricity costs by 30 percent.

 A solar station in a farm.
 Photo: WFP/Mariam Avetisyan